Submissions to the Spring 2021 issue of Folyosó are now open! The deadline for all submissions is April 15.

-Open Call (open to Varga students): Send us your best writing, in English, in any form (poem, story, essay, dialogue, etc.)–and send us your art.
+Open Call (open to Varga students only): Send us your best writing, in English, in any form (poem, story, essay, dialogue, etc.)–and send us your art.
 Please read this entire page and the FAQ page for details.
 To submit a piece for consideration, please email it as an attachment (Word for writing, high-quality image file for photography and art) to diana.senechal at vargaszolnok.hu.
 In the subject line, please include the word “Submission.”
-The deadline for the Winter 2020-2021 issue is January 15, 2020.
-The Open Call is separate from the contest and has a different deadline.

-All contest entries should be sent to email@example.com.
+All international entries should be sent to firstname.lastname@example.org.
+Please put “International submission” in the subject line.
 In your message, please provide your name, country, town/city, school, and a one-sentence biography in the third person.
 Please attach the entry as a Word document or Google doc.
 (No pdfs, please; it must be in an easily editable format.)

 By submitting your work, you are attesting that is original and unpublished.
 You may quote briefly from other works, but please credit them properly.
 If your work is original but closely based on another work, please note this in your cover letter or in the piece itself.

 Please note that if your submission is accepted, it will be published under your name (no pseudonyms or anonymous entries allowed).
 This is for three reasons.
 First, authors and artists in this journal should be willing to put their name to their work; this is a matter of both responsibility and pride.
 Second, this allows the journal to be taken seriously by others.
 Third, when you put your name to your work, you allow others to compliment it, comment on it, and ask questions about it.